 Israel is not a budget destination, but you can travel around without breaking the bank.
 If you still need some convincing I summed up 24 reasons to travel to Israel.

 I hope all the above tips for visiting Israel were helpful.
-May you have any recommendations then please leave me a comment below.
+May you have any recommendations then please leave me a comment below or reach out to me.

 Enjoy your trip to Israel!